-- Simply put all the ingredients into a sauce pan and stir with a whisk.
+- Simply put all the ingredients into a saucepan and stir with a whisk.

 - Heat to a slow boil stirring constantly for 6 minutes.
 This allows the agar-agar to melt completely and set properly.
 (It may seem ready after 3-4 minutes but keep it at a low boil for 6 minutes to make sure that it is completely smooth).

 - Then pour into any shape container that you wish.
 (One batch makes almost 2 cups of cheese).
-I like to use these Snapware containers because they are made of glass and won’t affect the flavor and have lid with a good airtight lid to keep the cheese fresh longer.
+I like to use these Snapware containers because they are made of glass and won’t affect the flavor and they have a lid with a good airtight lid to keep the cheese fresh longer.

 How do I flavor the cheese to with garlic and herbs?

 Two to three cloves of minced garlic and 2 tsp. of dry or fresh herbs of choice flavors the cheese nicely and make the perfect blend of flavors.